Log to log-log crossover of entanglement in $(1+1)-$ dimensional massive scalar field: Introduction

 Entanglement spectrum (ES), corresponding to the eigenvalues of the reduced density matrix, can be used to extract detailed information about the system.
 For instance, in the case of fractional quantum Hall states, the low-lying levels of entanglement spectrum capture information about the edge modes that help identify topological order, as well as the CFT associated with it~\cite{2008Li.HaldanePhys.Rev.Lett.,2014Chandran.etalPhys.Rev.Lett.}.
 The difference between the lowest two levels in the spectrum, known as the ``entanglement gap", further contains signatures of symmetry-breaking and quantum phase transitions in many-body systems~\cite{2008Li.HaldanePhys.Rev.Lett.,2012-Ghosh.Shankaranarayanan-PRD,2017-Kumar.Shankaranarayanan-SRep}.
 Closing of this gap is found to be associated with quantum criticality~\cite{2020Wald.etalPhys.Rev.Research}.

 We explicitly show that the entanglement spectrum of $(1+1)-$dimensional massive scalar field in flat space-time hints at a crossover for a certain combination of the parameters.
 We also establish the relationship between the $\log$ to $\log-\log$ crossover and the presence of zero-modes.
 To further understand this, we put forth an analytical treatment of the crossover that primarily involves studying the leading order divergent term in the zero-mode limit for entanglement entropy and logarithmic negativity for maximally entangled pure states.
 The exact nature of this crossover further depends on the boundary conditions used --- the leading order term switches from an overall $\log$ to $\log-\log$ behavior for the Periodic and Neumann boundary conditions, whereas for Dirichlet, the parameters within the leading $\log-\log$ term are switched.
+We further show that this crossover is a quintessential property of the ground state wave-function by studying the overlap function, a measure that is often used in literature to capture signatures of quantum phase transitions in many-body systems~\cite{1967AndersonPhys.Rev.Lett.,2006Zanardi.PaunkoviifmmodeacutecelsecfiPhys.Rev.E,2008Zhou.BarjaktarevicJournalofPhysicsAMathematicalandTheoretical,2010VieiraJournalofPhysicsConferenceSeries,2017-Kumar.Shankaranarayanan-SRep}.

 The paper is organized as follows: In Section \ref{model} we introduce the model and the quantifying tools employed.
 In Section \ref{espec}, we numerically obtain the entanglement spectrum of the reduced density matrix, which hints at a crossover in the zero-mode regime.
 To investigate the crossover, we develop the covariance matrix approach to finding entanglement entropy in Section \ref{covar}.
 In Section \ref{entent}, we use this approach to analyze the leading order divergent contribution in the zero-mode limit for entanglement entropy in the large $N$ limit.
 Since for maximally entangled pure states, the entanglement entropy is equal to logarithmic negativity, we use this equality to extend the large $N$ entanglement entropy analysis of zero-mode divergence towards logarithmic negativity in Section \ref{negat}.
+In Section \ref{overlap}, we capture the crossover using the overlap of the ground state wave-function.
 In Section \ref{conc}, we conclude by discussing the physical interpretations of this crossover, as well as directions of future research.
 Throughout this work, we use natural units $\hbar=c=k_B=1$.